FredKSchott/fflip-express/README.md

 ### `fflipExpress.connectAll(app)`

 Sets up the express middleware and route automatically.
-Equivilent to running:
+Equivalent to running:

 ```javascript
 app.use(fflipExpress.middleware);